Thib-G/infrabel-opendata-to-pg/README.md

 ## Webmap with geolocation

-This is a demo map using.
+This is a demo map.
 It was made using old-school javascript.
 No framework, no webpack.
 Just Leaflet and good old JQuery.

 https://railbe-lrs.kediss.eu/